SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

 So far, we've been moving around using *relative* directory designations, either moving from our current directory to a directory above, or moving down into a subdirectory.
 But we can also move to other directories with an *absolute* directory reference.
-To get to our home directory, for example:
+To get to our home directory regardless of our current working directory, for example:

 ~~~
 cd /home/sabsr3
 ~~~
 {: .language-bash}

-Other commands that reference directories - and files - operate the same way, as we'll see later. `ls /home/sabsr3` for example would show us the contents in that specified directory.
+Other commands that reference directories - and files - operate the same way, as we'll see later. `ls /home/sabsr3` for example would show us the contents in that specified directory, again regardless of our current working directory.

 ## Manipulating Files